 Salters is a very small town located in the state of South Carolina.
 With a population of 1,280 people and just one neighborhood, Salters is the 172nd largest community in South Carolina.

-Salters is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Salters, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Salters’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Salters is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Salters who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Compared to the rest of the country, citizens of Salters spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.